 Build teams, project managers, subcontractors, deliveries, equipment, suppliers and much more will all be significantly reduced, along with delays due to inclement weather or poor site conditions.

-In fact, many modular building installations probably need one crew in one van with one site manager; job done.
+In fact, many modular warehouse building installations probably need one crew in one van with one site manager; job done.

 All of the above will lead to fewer vehicles and general movement to and from site.
 This in turn will reduce fuel costs, transport time, noise, disruption and environmental impact through reduced emissions; not to mention disruption to the customer while the project is underway.